On the Complexity of the Orbit Problem: Two-dimensional target space

-This is a non-singular Skolem instance of depth $3$, so a bound on $n$ follows from Lemmas \ref{lem: skolem 3, one dominant root}, \ref{lem: skolem 3, two dominant roots}, \ref{lem: skolem 3, three dominant roots}.
-If the vectors on the right-hand side are not linearly independent, then we may equivalently consider
+The left-hand side is a non-degenerate linear recurrence sequence of order $3$, so a bound on $n$ follows from Lemmas \ref{lem: skolem 3, one dominant root}, \ref{lem: skolem 3, two dominant roots}, \ref{lem: skolem 3, three dominant roots}.
+If the vectors on the right-hand side are not linearly independent over $\alg$, then we may equivalently consider

 which gives

 An exponential bound on $n$ follows from Lemma \ref{lem: algebraic number power problem}, because $\alpha/\beta$ is not a root of unity.